#360: Boingy Boingy Bunga Bunga

 Is this like bird migration?

-Is this like capistratas or whatever?
+Is this like capistratus or whatever?
+Is this like bird migration?
+Magnets?

+Don't magnets pull on birds and they like birds aren't flapping their wings, they just get pulled.
 Oh, you were one of those kids that pull birds with magnets?
+Yeah.

 You're out in the yard with your magnifying glass and your bag.
+Magnetic stick, put it in the sky, catch the birds.

+I cut up Coke cans.
 I wait for a seagull to eat them.

 Then I use my magnet and I fly a bird like a kite.
+I want to see a scene.

 Okay, Adel and Aaron, you two are siblings.
+It's like summer vacation.

+You have like so much time on your hands.
 And Adel, you're the younger brother, and you've just put a magnet on a stick and you're trying to pull birds out of the sky.

-And Aaron, you think that this will never work.
+And Aaron, you think that this will never work?

 Come on, come on.